-Witness Leave - The Company provides Employees with reasonable and necessary leave to attend or participate in court proceedings.
+Court Attendance and Witness Leave - The Company provides Employees with reasonable and necessary unpaid leave to attend, prepare for and/or participate in court proceedings when required by law.
+We do not pay employees who are subpoenaed to appear as witnesses unless the witness duty is work-related.
+Employees who are released from witness service before the end of their regularly scheduled shift are expected to call their supervisor as soon as possible and report to work if requested.
 Employees should provide the Company with as much advance notice as possible of their need for leave under this policy.

-All regular full-time and regular part-time Employees are eligible to receive witness leave.
-To qualify for witness leave, you must submit a copy of the subpoena to testify to your Supervisor and the Human Resources Department as soon as you receive it.
+All regular full-time and regular part-time Employees are eligible to receive court attendance and witness leave.
+To qualify for court attendance and witness leave, you must submit a copy of the subpoena to testify to your Supervisor and the Human Resources Department as soon as you receive it.